-With refinements understood, the following procedure may be followed to construct one of Ionel's maps from an exploded curve $f$ in $\ex B$: every vertex of the tropical part $\totb f$ of $f$ has coordinates $(x_{1},\dotsc,x_{n})$ within some strata of $\totb{\ex B}$ isomorphic to a quadrant $[0,\infty)^{n}$.
+With refinements understood, the following procedure constructs one of Ionel's maps from an exploded curve $f$ in $\ex B$.
+Every vertex of the tropical part $\totb f$ of $f$ has coordinates $(x_{1},\dotsc,x_{n})$ within some strata of $\totb{\ex B}$ isomorphic to a quadrant $[0,\infty)^{n}$.
 Let $0<l_{1}<\dotsb<l_{m}$ be the list of nonzero numbers that occur in such coordinates.
-There is a refinement $\ex B'$ of $\ex B$ specified by subdividing the tropical part of $\ex B$ by all planes that have an $l_{i}$ as a coordinate.
-Then the smooth part of $\ex B'$ is one of Ionel's level $m$ buildings.
-There is a natural corresponding refinement $f'$ of $f$ that is an exploded curve in $\ex B'$.
+There is a refinement $\ex B'$ of $\ex B$ specified by subdividing the tropical part of $\ex B$ by all planes that have an $l_{i}$ as a coordinate, and there is a corresponding refinement $f'$ of $f$, a refinement that is an exploded curve in $\ex B'$.
+Then, the smooth part of $\ex B'$ is one of Ionel's level $m$ buildings and the smooth part of $f'$ is one of Ionel's maps into a level $m$ building.
+If $f$ is stable, resulting map is relatively stable in the sense of Ionel's Definition 7.3 (and would not be relatively stable if we refined using any extra numbers in addition to \{$l_{i}$\}).